pr1nce71/pr1nce71/README.md

 I'm **Yevhenii Kaharlytskyi** from Ukraine
 - 🎓 Studying at 42 Wolfsburg IT School
 - 💻 Currently learning C and C++
-- 🛠️ Working on exciting projects like 'so_long', 'ft_printf', and 'Minishell'

 #### Skills
 - C, C++, Git